garvmadan-zs/zs-practice/README.md

 ## update -1
-update for practice and testing purposes
+updated for practice and testing purposes